 Is video localization managed by the same language company that translates texts?
 How much does it cost to translate a video?
 What are video translation rates?

 Here at ATL, we work with numerous clients who ask similar questions every week.
 The range of video translation cost may vary from $35 to several hundred thousand dollars for a video.

-Estimating the cost of video translations may seem complicated, so in this article, it will be explained how the following factors influence the price:
+Estimating the cost of video translation services may seem complicated, so in this article, it will be explained how the following factors influence the price:

 Although these factors highly influence the final cost, you should know that when working with translation companies with a transparent pricing policy, the translation cost can be reduced even up to 36%.

 Why is the cost of translating a video not always the same?

 For localization purposes, the length of a video is measured in minutes.
 Each started minute is included in the total number of minutes.